LegendaryMediaTV/EGP-Graphai/exports/markdown-par/WEBUS2020/42-LUK.md

 <sup>37</sup> Every day Jesus was teaching in the temple, and every night he would go out and spend the night on the mountain that is called Olivet.
 <sup>38</sup> All the people came early in the morning to him in the temple to hear him.

-> - <sup>a</sup> 2. literally, “two lepta.”
+> - <sup>a</sup> 2.
+Literally, “two lepta.”
 2 lepta was about 1% of a day’s wages for an agricultural laborer.
 > - <sup>b</sup> 8. or, I AM

 ## Chapter 22